-A 'warmly expressive' (The Guardian) and 'exquisite' singer (BBC Radio 3), Amy Lyddon studied with Rosa Mannion at the Royal College of Music as an RCM Award Holder and H R Taylor Trust Scholar, graduating with a Masters with Distinction.
-A former chorister at Bath Abbey and pupil of the Junior Royal Academy of Music, Amy Lyddon was a Choral Scholar at Trinity College, Cambridge, from where she graduated with first-class honours in Linguistics with French and Spanish.
+British mezzo-soprano Amy Lyddon studied with Rosa Mannion at the Royal College of Music as an RCM Award Holder and H R Taylor Trust Scholar.
+A former chorister of Bath Abbey and pupil of the Junior Royal Academy of Music, she graduated with first-class honours in Linguistics with French and Spanish from Trinity College, Cambridge.

 Recent song engagements have included a recital of Schumann, Fauré and Jonathan Dove in the Elgar Room at the Royal Albert Hall, Brahms' Liebeslieder-Walzer at the RCM in collaboration with the Wigmore Hall and Ravel's Trois poèmes de Stéphane Mallarmé with chamber orchestra.
 In recital, Amy has been engaged by the Ryedale Festival and the Incorporated Association of Organists, and took part in the Oxford Lieder Festival Master Course 2012.
 An advocate of contemporary music, Amy recently performed in the premières of three new works at the Peninsula Arts Contemporary Music Festival.
 She sang Alto (Octet) in Mark Simpson's The Immortal (London première) for BBC Proms 2017 at the Royal Albert Hall.

 Amy is very grateful for previous support from The Kathleen Trust, Opera Prelude, The H R Taylor Trust, The Mario Lanza Educational Foundation, and The Josephine Baker Trust.